Catenscia/MxOps/docs/source/getting_started/first_scene.md

 Congratulation you wrote and executed your first `Scene` with `MxOps` 🎉🎉🎉

-In the {doc}`next section<first_scene_enhanced>` we will introduce a few features and guidelines to improve this example.
+In the {doc}`next section<enhanced_first_scene>` we will introduce a few features and guidelines to improve this example.
 See you there! 😀